ddelnano/terraform-provider-mikrotik/docs/resources/interface_wireguard_peer.md

 ### Read-Only

-- `current_endpoint_address` (Number) The most recent source IP address of correctly authenticated packets from the peer.
+- `current_endpoint_address` (String) The most recent source IP address of correctly authenticated packets from the peer.
 - `current_endpoint_port` (Number) The most recent source IP port of correctly authenticated packets from the peer.
 - `id` (String) Identifier of this resource assigned by RouterOS